Zequez/logseq-vault/pages/Living in the Gift.md

 		- Yearning to make art of your work, and your work your art.
 		- Urge to create something beautiful
 		- Expand your capacities in doing their full potential in service of something magnificent
+- Books
+	- The Gift by Lewis Hyde
+	-
 - What is a gift?
 	- Limitations of definitions
 		- Wary of definitions;  precision means exclusion.